robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

     answer: "Beef short ribs (jacobs ladder) are best cooked low and slow between 110-135C/225-275F."
   - title: "How do I cook boneless beef short ribs?"
     answer: "Boneless beef short ribs, and individual beef short ribs, can be cooked exactly the same way - and the same way as a rack of beef short ribs (jacobs ladder) - the only difference will be the cook times will be significantly reduced.
 Boneless beef short ribs are best cooked low and slow between 110-135C/225-275F."
+  - title: "What wood should I use to smoke beef short ribs?"
+    answer: "A strong flavoured wood works well with big, bold, BBQ beef cuts like short ribs.
+Go for something like hickory or oak."
 ---

 Beef short ribs are one of my all time favourite cuts to cook low and slow.
 They are always popular on the BBQ circuit, and have an incredible savoury, meaty flavour.
 They cook down to a beautifully tender, flavourful cook and also provide really impressive servings as _Dino Bones_.

 All these BBQ recipes will work equally well on a ceramic grill such as a Big Green Egg or Kamado Joe, a bullet smoker such as the Weber Smokey Mountain or a pellet grill such as Traeger or Broil King - no adaptation of the recipe or technique needs to change.
+I have used this technique on a variety of grills, with my ceramic kamado or my Weber Smokey Mountain bullet smoker being my usual method of choice!

-I often use short ribs for lots of other cooks too - in chilli-con-carne or generally any slow cooked stew or casserole.
+Like most _hard working_ cuts of beef, beef short ribs can be used for lots of other cooks too suc as in chilli-con-carne or generally any slow cooked stew or casserole.
+I quite often make a short rib chilli by smoking the ribs for a few hours on the kamado before cubing the meat and adding (along with the bones) to a chilli base and put it back on the grill to slowly braise.
+Beautiful.

 <a href="https://www.instagram.com/stories/highlights/18063812545237550/" target="_blank" rel="nofollow">I have a short set of video clips of me trimming, cooking and checking a three bone rack of beef short ribs on Instagram - 3 1/2 minutes in all, so give it a watch!</a>